 The Second Articles reflect a number of changes and other modifications of a ministerial nature, including those that are necessary in light of the other changes being proposed in Listing Charter Amendment Proposal 2.
-These changes and modifications include, among other things, deletion and revision of definitions, references and cross-references and other provisions which are no longer applicable to the Company or which need to be updated, and the necessary re-numbering and lettering of remaining provisions.
+These changes and modifications include, among other things, deletion and revision or re-formatting of definitions, references and other provisions which are no longer applicable to the Company or which need to be updated, and the necessary re-numbering and lettering of remaining provisions.